-When you’re ready to meet your newest family member, you can follow local rescues and shelters on social media, you can check out the Shelter Pet Project or Petfinder to locate a pet in need of adoption near you, or you can stop by your local shelter to potentially take home a sweet dog or cat that very day (but if you’re reading this during coronavirus quarantines, make sure to call ahead).
+When you’re ready to meet your newest family member, you can follow local rescues and shelters on social media; you can check out Pets and People Together or Petfinder to locate a pet in need of adoption near you; or, you can stop by your local shelter to potentially take home a sweet dog or cat that very day.

 The best part of adopting a dog or cat is...

 There are so many other benefits to adopting a dog or cat versus purchasing one from a breeder that aren’t mentioned in this article — but the best of all is that you’ll be making a new best friend.

 This article, originally published on May 19, 2020, has been updated.